samaguiar/linear_models_Chicago_houses/README.md

 # linear_models_Chicago_houses
 ### The Data ###
-The data was obtain from
+The data was obtain from https://stat4ds.rwth-aachen.de/data/.
+This project was created for MDSD-531: Statistics for Data Science at the University of the Cumberlands.

 ### Scatter Plot: Selling Price vs. Tax Bill ###
 To create a scatter plot of Selling Price vs. the Tax Bill for Chicago Houses, I used the following code:
 ```